Limited time only

 Example of a current ratio calculation

 A small construction business wants to check whether it can cover upcoming loan repayments and material costs.
+The balance sheet shows current assets of $250,000 and current liabilities of $175,000.

-$250,000 ÷ $175,000 = 1.43
+The calculation: $250,000 / $175,000 = 1.43

-What this means: The ratio is above 1.0, so the business can cover its short-term debts.
+The ratio is above 1.0, so the business can cover its short-term debts.
 For every $1 of liabilities, it has $1.43 available.
+With this cushion, the business could invest in growth or hold reserves against unexpected costs.

 How to interpret current ratio results

-To use this metric effectively:
+To use this metric effectively, follow these steps:

 Common pitfalls when using the current ratio